-Gas heaters vary in size from small table mounted units to towers over 2 metres high.
+Gas heaters vary in size from small table mounted units to towers over 2 meters high.
 All use a gas bottle that can be moved around separately and the heaters take up a comparatively small amount of storage space.

 These are not the cheapest of patio heaters to run, but if they are used for 50 or 60 firings a year they are still good value.

 They are attractive to look at and will last well if stored when not in use.
-They are currently the most popular garden and patio heaters for domestic outdoor situations, i.e. with home owners.
+They are currently the most popular garden and patio heaters for domestic outdoor situations, i.e. with homeowners.

 Economic to Run Patio Heaters

-If economy and low running costs are a major concern in patio heater selection, then an infrared heat lamp option may be a good solution.
+If the economy and low running costs are a major concern in patio heater selection, then an infrared heat lamp option may be a good solution.

 These heaters are very cheap to run, but they do have some limitations and it may be necessary to have several lamps (which “kinda” defeats the object of the economy exercise).
-Even so, they can be hard wired, offer immediate (radiated) heat and work well in enclosed areas like bear gardens.
+Even so, they can be hard wired, offer immediate (radiated) heat and work well in enclosed areas like beer gardens.